dm-p/powerbi-visuals-smlc/doc/usage.md

 > ℹ This is the default mode for any new report visuals created after installing the custom visual.

-* This guarantees the dimensions of your small multiples if you are unsure as to how many may be displayed in the visual at one time (for example, if your report contains interactions and users may be doing their own filtering).
+* This guarantees the sizing of your small multiples if you are unsure as to how many may be displayed in the visual at one time (for example, if your report contains interactions and users may be doing their own filtering).
 * **Multiple Height** & **Multiple Width** have a minimum value of **40** and a maximum value of **500** pixels.
 * If the height x number of rows exceeds the chart area, the visual will provide scrollbars to allow users to scroll vertically.